OPT Stem Extension

 Students approved for the 24-month OPT extension have additional reporting requirements in order to maintain their status and work authorization.
 Students must report to the OIA within 10 days if there is any change of:

 - Residential or mailing address

 - Employer name

 - Loss of employment

 Students must make a validation report to the OIA every six months to confirm name and address, employer name and address, and continuation of employment.
 The report is due within 10 days of the six-month reporting date.
-Use the STEM Extension Reporting Requirement web form to submit your validation report.
+Students must use the STEM Reporting eForm, via M-International, to submit validation reports.

 Please refer USCIS for further information

 A student authorized for a 24-month extension must work at least 20 hours per week for an E-Verify employer in a paid position directly related to his or her DHS-approved STEM CIP code.

 For students who are on a STEM extension, this employment may include: